cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 You can use this page to sign in using the mnemonics provided in your terminal, as well perform CRUD operations on your application.

-Currently, it it only contains the boilerplate application which lets you sign in, but will contain additional contents after you scaffold some types.
+Currently, it only contains the boilerplate application which lets you sign in, but will contain additional contents after you scaffold some types.

 Since we didn't add any types, we will start defining them in the next section.